 8. Put on extra layers instead of turning on the heating

 You're either the family member who is turning up the thermostat or the one telling everyone to "put a jumper on!"
-Well, if you're the latter, you've already made a great sustainable choice.
+Well, if you're the latter, you've already made a great sustainable (and economical) choice.
 In the winter months, the UK temperature can drop but well-insulated homes are designed to combat this cold.

 Before reaching for the thermostat, next time consider other options like putting on a nice wooly jumper, or a pair of thermal socks.
 Then, if you're still feeling a chill, the heating may be the answer.

 Eating less meat has been proven to be one of the most effective ways to reduce your carbon footprint as an individual.
 It’s not only good for the environment, the lives of animals, but for your health too.

 Plus, if you're thinking of trying out a meat-less or even a reduced meat diet, you can store all your wonderful, new weaning recipes in the babymoov Glass Food Storage Multiset.
 Glass is the ideal material for storing food as it is environmentally friendly, neutral and durable.
 Glass Babybols preserve the taste of food for longer too.

 If your home has access to the great outdoors and you want to work on your organic waste management, start to consider composting from home.
 It can be a rewarding challenge to take on and it’s not as hard as you might think!

 Plus, getting your family into gardening is a great way to spend time together but also provides an opportunity to learn about the creatures and plants that are all around us.
 To help them explore the greener side of life, we love the Plan Toys Gardening set which is perfect for little hands on big gardening projects!

 We want lots of families to keep to their greener resolutions this new year.
 That's why this month, you can shop for less in our January sale to stock up on those sustainable essentials and kick off the year right!